List of minister-presidents of Mecklenburg-Vorpommern: Soviet control / GDR (1945–1952)

+On 23 July 1952, Mecklenburg was abolished.

 Mecklenburg-Vorpommern (1990–present)

 The minister-president of Mecklenburg-Vorpommern (Ministerpräsidentin des Landes Mecklenburg-Vorpommern), is the head of government of the German state of Mecklenburg-Vorpommern.
 The position was created in 1990 after German reunification.
 The former districts Rostock, Schwerin, Neubrandenburg and the northern part of Potsdam were merged into the new federal state of Mecklenburg-Vorpommern and the borders was redrawn.

 The current and first female minister-president is Manuela Schwesig, since 2021 heading a coalition government between the Social Democrats and The Left.
 Schwesig succeeded Erwin Sellering in July 2017.

 The office of the minister-president is known as the state chancellery (Staatskanzlei), and is located in the capital of Schwerin, along with the rest of the cabinet departments.